xuxif/ArcSV/README.md

   conda install -c bioconda arcsv
   ```
 ### Generate feature in archaic human sequencing data
-In this repository, we've included a partial feature set for three archaic humans.
 Due to GitHub's file size limitations, we're unable to host the complete feature set.
-However, rest assured that the features we have provided include all loci identified in our related paper.

 If you're working with sequencing data from populations not covered in our paper, we highly recommend obtaining the complete feature set.
 Feel free to reach out to us via email at 2623716586@qq.com, and we'll be happy to provide the full feature file.